devcurmudgeon/ybd/readme.md

-# YBD
+# ybd

+ybd is a tool for integrating software stacks. it does four things:

+- parse some yaml files describing integrated collections of software components
+- collect the source for one target collection (from git repos)
+- build the collection
+- (optionally) deploy the collection

+currently ybd understands the semantics of yaml definitions from the [Baserock](wiki.baserock.org) project. ybd does some of the things that
-YBD does useful things with Baserock definitions, while avoiding most of the complexity that morph has accrued since its development started in 2011.
+Baserock morph does, without most of the complexity that morph has accrued since morph development started in 2011.

-YBD can be a simple start-point for building, deploying, learning and experimenting with definitions, algorithms and functionality on Baserock projects.
+ybd can be a simple start-point for building, deploying, learning and experimenting with definitions, algorithms and functionality on Baserock projects. with a little work it can be used to build other stacks too.

-The ybd codebase is currently only ~ 1560 lines of Python in ten source files.
-Even so ybd can reproducibly build all systems in Baserock's definitions.git, i.e. all of the FOSS components required for Linux appliances up to and including, for example
+the ybd codebase is currently only ~ 1560 lines of Python in ten source files. even so ybd can reproducibly build all systems in Baserock's definitions.git, i.e. all of the FOSS components required for Linux appliances up to and including, for example